 Learn more about when to do practices that cultivate a sense of safety

 Common Questions About Mindfulness and Placebos

-Mindfulness is the conscious act of focusing non-judgemental awareness and attention to whatever experience is taking place around or in contact with one’s body.
-The goal is to attain self control in regulating any response to stimuli.
+Mindfulness is the conscious act of focusing on non-judgmental awareness and attention to whatever experience is taking place around or in contact with one’s body.
+The goal is to attain self-control in regulating any response to stimuli.

 There is much evidence to corroborate mindfulness practices.
-Studies have produced data evidence of neuroplastic changes that demonstrate control over brain activity, depression and mental health disorders, pain and sleep disorders.
+Studies have produced data evidence of neuroplastic changes that demonstrate control over brain activity, depression, mental health disorders, pain, and sleep disorders.